sheepla/srss/README.md

 *NOTE*

-The location of the URL entry file depends on the OS.
+The location of the cache file depends on the OS.
 It is as follows:

 |OS     |Path                                                                            |
 |-------|--------------------------------------------------------------------------------|